JulianTurner/Onkyo/README.md

-# Onkyo
+# NodeJS Onkyo
-Interact over eIscp with NodeJs
+just some playground to get more knowlegde with NodeJS.